Liner Panel Insulation Systems For Use With Current Modular Building Techniques

 A little recognised benefit of a successful insulant is its capacity not only to prevent heat escaping, but also by reducing solar heat gains during hot weather.
 The result is a more uniform temperature level throughout the year.

-Protective gloves should be worn and the boards should always be carried on edge to prevent creasing of facing.
+Protective gloves should be worn.
+In addition, the boards should always be carried on edge to prevent creasing of facing.
 Boards should be stacked with the white lacquered facings together.

-The ideal system for agricultural and industrial buildings, PWS internal lining board simplifies the erection procedure by eliminating the need for a second skin and the usual glass fibre filling.
+PWS internal lining board simplifies the erection procedure.
+This is through eliminating the need for a second skin and the usual glass fibre filling.
+It is the ideal system for agricultural and industrial buildings.

 The internal lining board is simply sandwiched between the Roofing sheet and the ‘Z’ Purlin.
 A ‘T’ section support frame is used to link the panels together.